manuel-serrano/icfp2024-sudoku/README.md

 Then, it displays information about each guess and backtracking.
-When the solver cannot make any new deduction, it picks the first unknown cell and try in sequence all the possibilities for that cell.
-The trace displayed contained the cell coordinate of the guess, the digit selected for that cell, and the set of possibilities for that cell.
+When the solver cannot make any new deduction, it picks the first unknown cell and tries in sequence all the possibilities for that cell.
+The trace displayed contains the cell coordinate of the guess, the digit selected for that cell, and the set of possibilities for that cell.
 For instance:

 ```